larammerce/docs/8.x/theme-development/helpers.md

     }
 ```
 This function takes in a route name, and by using the built-in laravel helper function "route", generates a URL for the provided route name.
 It then passes this generated URL to another helper function called "locale_url".
 The "locale_url" function appends the user's preferred language code as a segment in the path of the URL.
-Essentially, this function ensures that URLs for routes in a multilangual application include the user's preferred language code.
+Essentially, this function ensures that URLs for routes in a multilingual application include the user's preferred language code.

 ---